Synechocystis sp. PCC 6803: RNA polymerase and sigma factors

 RNA polymerase (RNAP) and sigma factors are necessary proteins for transcription of DNA into messenger RNA (mRNA).
 Eubacterial RNAP holoenzymes consist of a core with four major subunits α2 ββ'.
 In cyanobacteria, β' is formed from two smaller subunits (у and β'), which corresponds to RNAPs in plant chloroplasts.
 The beta subunits are responsible for binding the RNAP to the DNA, preventing premature dissociation.
 In Escherichia coli, the beta "clamp" first binds loosely and tightens as the RNAP approaches the start codon (AUG).
 In cyanobacteria, the beta clamp binds tightly at initial binding.
 The effect of this difference is that synthetic repressible promoters do not function as expected in Synechocystis sp.
-PCC6803.
+PCC 6803.
 In E. coli, a repressor binds the DNA operon and dislodges RNAP due to the loosely bound beta clamp, whereas in Synechocystis, the RNAP is tightly bound leading the reverse phenomenon where the repressor is knocked off the DNA.
 Thus the gene is not effectively repressed.

 Synechocystis possesses the 70S sigma factor (σ70), which can be divided into three groups.
 Group 1 sigma factors are critical for cell viability.
 Group 2, similar in structure to Group 1, is not essential for cell vitality.
 Group 3 is structurally different and involved with survival under stress conditions.
 Synechocystis sp.
-PCC6803 lacks the σN factor found in other organisms, such as Escherichia coli, which is involved with transcribing genes related to nitrogen, but is nonetheless able to metabolize nitrogen.
+PCC 6803 lacks the σN factor found in other organisms, such as Escherichia coli, which is involved with transcribing genes related to nitrogen, but is nonetheless able to metabolize nitrogen.

 Natural genetic transformation

 Synechocystis sp.
-PCC6803 is capable of natural genetic transformation.
+PCC 6803 is capable of natural genetic transformation.
 For transformation to take place, the recipient bacteria must be in a competent state.
 A gene, comF, was shown to be involved in competence development in Synechocystis sp.
-PCC6803.
+PCC 6803.